 to negotiate with lenders direct, so they come to us for help with negotiating with

 them.
-We could ask your lenders to accept lower repayments, giving you more time
+We would ask your lenders to accept lower repayments, giving you more time

 to pay off your debts.

-Repaying debt more slowly could increase the interest you repay overall.
+Repaying debt over a longer period of time could increase the interest you repay overall.
 We do ask

 lenders to freeze the interest and charges on debts, but they don't have to.